tpmiller87/mal_gen/README.md

 # mal_gen
 A Bash script that automates the creation of a Cobalt Strike Malleable Profile.
-TLS certificates from nginx should be in a zip file called `certificats.zip`.
+TLS certificates from nginx should be in a zip file called `certificates.zip`.
 The zip file should be in the same directory as mal_gen.

 Usage:
 ```